 When our hearts connect we begin to discover joy.

 I can’t control my husband or my kids.
 I can’t keep my house perfectly clean.

 I’m not perfect, I’m just me.

 I want to be loved for who I am, my truest self.
 I want to be in an honest marriage where we step into the mess together and together we work to make something beautiful.
 I want to let my kids be kids—in all their moods and messes and silliness.
-I want to order pizza instead of stressing about making the perfect holiday meal.
-I want to see toys and shoes and wrapping paper all over the family room and know we are living life together in this space.
+I want to order pizza instead of stressing about making the perfect meal.
+I want to see toys and shoes all over the family room and know we are living life together in this space.
 I want to let go of perfect and embrace truth.
 I want to be present in the crazy ups and downs of every day.

 I’m learning I have to let go of perfection to have joy.

 Today I choose joy.